TCSlogo

 Just be yourself and you will be fine.

 I've been told I should do observations and assessments but I don't know how.
-Observations and assessments can help you plan and prepare activities specifically for the needs of the children in your care and are a requirment of the EYFS.
+Observations and assessments can help you plan and prepare activities specifically for the needs of the children in your care and are a requirement of the EYFS.
 Read about Observations and Assessments and how to do them by clicking here

 What if my questions haven't been answered here?
 Come along to the Childminding Forum where you can talk to experienced childminders and those just starting out - they have probably experienced what you are going through and will be glad to help.
 You can ask as many questions as you like, you will be made most welcome.
 Use the button link on the left when you've finished reading these pages or go direct now